SAP/luigi/docs/authorization-events.md

 -   `onLogout` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed after the user logs out.
 - `onAuthExpireSoon` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed before the token expires.
 For OAuth2 and OIDC you can set the **accessTokenExpiringNotificationTime** to specify the number of seconds required to pass before the event is fired.
 The default value is `60` seconds.
     - by using oAuth2ImplicitGrant you can specify **expirationCheckInterval** which is the number of seconds to pass between each check if the token is about to expire.
 The default value is `5` seconds.
+- `onAuthConfigError` **[function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** is executed if an auth provider is wrong configured and as a result not available.